J-O-B/ripe-recipe/user-stories-features.md

 > Tabs such as this identify a user story.
 **Text below each tab identifies current features to address the specific user story**

+> As a user I want immediate access, from everywhere to search for a recipe.
+**To allow users search for a recipe, regardless of viewing device, or location on the website.
+A search bar was added just under the main navigation**

+> Have immediate access to recipes from the homepage.
+**To help counter bounce rate, a button "quick view" was added to the homepage, clicking this will refresh the homepage and display the entire recipe database using pagination**

 > View Recipes